 Robert Torrance had served as a gunner with 162nd Royal Field Artillery and was killed in action near Ypres, Belgium, on 24th April 1918.
 Unfortunately he has no known grave and is thus commemorated on the Tyne Cot Memorial to the Missing near Ypres.

-Torrance thus became the 10th serving or former Bradford City player to lose his life during the conflict.
-Of those, nine are commemorated on the memorial in the Valley Parade reception: James Comrie, Jimmy Conlin, George Draycott, Ernest Goodwin, Gerald Kirk, Evelyn Lintott, Harry Potter, and Jimmy Speirs.
+Torrance thus became the tenth serving or former Bradford City player to lose his life during the conflict.
+Of those, nine are commemorated on the memorial in the Valley Parade reception: Bob Torrance, James Comrie, Jimmy Conlin, George Draycott, Ernest Goodwin, Harry Potter Gerald Kirk, Evelyn Lintott and Jimmy Speirs.
 Unfortunately the identity of Ernest Kenworthy who played two games for the club in 1906/07 was not established until after the erection of the memorial by Bantamspast in 2015.

 - Read more about the early history of Bradford soccer in my books ROOM AT THE TOP and LIFE AT THE TOP If you are interested in Bradford sport history visit VINCIT: https://www.bradfordsporthistory.wordpress.com